 - Clearasil and Mars are two brands that have used Russian networks Vkontakte and Odnoklassniki to target their specific audiences

-- Russians tend to follow the local versions of brand pages on the major social networks, presumably because these presences are in Russian language
+- Russians tend to follow the local versions of brand pages on the major social networks, presumably because these presences are in the Russian language

-It created three profiles for the characters on Odnoklassniki, and filled the profile with the same kind of content that any regular user would post.
+In a similar campaign, Mars chose classmate reunion website Odnoklassniki to run its M&Ms Love Triangle Campaign.
+Mars wanted to re-introduce the green M&M character to the Russian audience.
+As Green was a female character, and the more widely known Red and Yellow were male, the brand decided to place a love triangle at the heart of the campaign.
+It created three profiles for the characters on Odnoklassniki, and filled the profile with the same kind of content that a typical OK.ru user would post.
 It treated the characters like real people, posting updates about the love story daily.
-Users were also encouraged to visit and external microsite which was created to push sales and give prices to users.
-Each character has between 1.5 and 2 million friends each, with many people engaging with the characters on their pages.
+Users were also encouraged to visit an external microsite which was created to push sales and give prices to users.
+Each character gained between 1.5 and 2 million friends each, with many OK.ru users engaging with the characters on their pages.

 - Russian is the official language, with over 100 minority languages